vivid-planet/comet/docs/docs/auth/access-logging.md

 :::caution

-When logging is active, all sensitive (confidential or personal) data must be encapsulated in an Input/Data object to ensure they do NOT appear in the logs.
+When logging is active, all sensitive (confidential or personal) data must be encapsulated in an `input` or `data` object to ensure they do NOT appear in the logs.

 :::